 The Rutgers University-Camden campus is home to FASC as well as the School of Law, the School of Business, and the School of Nursing.
-Chancellor Antonio D. Tillis presides over the entire campus, and Donna Nickitas serves as interim provost and executive vice chancellor, and as such is the campus' chief academic officer, while a dean leads each major academic division.
-John Griffin serves as dean of FASC, Monica Adya is dean of the School of Business-Camden, Marie O'Toole is interim dean of the School of Nursing-Camden, and Kimberly Mutcherson and Rose Cuison Villazor are co- deans of the Rutgers Law School.
+Chancellor Antonio D. Tillis presides over the entire campus, and Sandra Richtermyer serves as the Executive Vice Chancellor for Academic Affairs and Provost, and as such is the campus' chief academic officer, while a dean leads each major academic division.
+John Griffin serves as dean of FASC, Monica Adya is dean of the School of Business- Camden, Donna Nickitas is the dean of the School of Nursing-Camden, and Joannna Bond is the dean of the Rutgers Law School.